 Tip #6: Polka

-It’s true, there are a lot of International restaurants in Warsaw.
-Beloved American Fast Food, Indian Cuisine, Mexican restaurants, but the real cuisine of Poland you can find at Polka.
+It’s true, there are a lot of international restaurants in Warsaw: beloved American fast food, Indian cuisine, and Mexican restaurants.
+But the real cuisine of Poland can be found at Polka.

-The traditional Polish restaurant is Magda Gesslers baby and Gessler is quite famous in Poland.
-She managed to save over 150 restaurants across the country, with growing numbers.
+This traditional Polish restaurant is Magda Gessler’s baby, and Gessler is quite famous in Poland.
+She has managed to save over 150 restaurants across the country, with numbers still growing.

-Located in Warsaw Old Town, Polka is no frills, but honest cuisine, in a converted house with opulent interior, wooden tables and several dining rooms.
-Simplicity in a Polish mansion of the past and the history of Polish cuisine on the plate.
+Located in Warsaw’s Old Town, Polka is no-frills but honest cuisine in a converted house with an opulent interior, wooden tables, and several dining rooms.
+It offers simplicity in a Polish mansion of the past and the history of Polish cuisine on the plate.

 - Daily: 12 pm – 10 pm